About

 April Torneby

-Kaleidoscope Dance Ensemble
+Kaleidoscope Dance Ensemble Assistant Artistic Director

 April is a graduate of Cornish College of the Arts in Seattle, WA where she received her Bachelor of Fine Arts Degree in Dance with a focus on choreography.
 Her studies also include anatomy, kinesiology, ballet, modern, jazz, teaching methodologies and music theory to name a few.
 While at Cornish, April has had the opportunity to perform in works by Wade Madsen, Deborah Wolf, Alex Little, and Nancy Cranbourne.
 As well, April has choreographed for several shows including the Cornish BFA Concert, New Moves, Terpsichore’s Landing, and 3rdshift Dance.
 April has performed with AEON Contemporary Dance and 3rd Shift Dance in Seattle, WA.April has been teaching and choreographing for competitive dance studios in the pacific north west for six years and is excited to continue sharing her passion for dance in Chicago, IL.
 April fuses her love of movement, music, athleticism, and individual creativity into all of her classes.